TradingView vs. TrendSpider

 The social side of the platform is very active, with a steady stream of new ideas every trading day.
 Helpfully, posts are categorized by whether they are ideas or indicators and are organized according to the relevant market or indicator category.
 So, you can easily search for posts that are relevant to your trading style rather than simply be inundated with other traders’ posts.

-TrendSpider doesn’t offer any such social networking features.
+TrendSpider doesn’t offer any similar social networking features.

 TrendSpider has hundreds of technical studies, including many of the same ones that are native to TradingView.
 Most of the parameters for these indicators can be modified, and you can create trading signals that combine multiple studies.
 However, you won’t get access to the underlying code in TrendSpider to get into deeper customization.

-Having this automated analysis is nice for annotating a single chart, but it really comes into play when you start building screeners and alerts.
-You can screen for stocks with a specific candlestick pattern, for example, or have an alert trigger when a stock breaks above its next resistance line (and, say, a volume threshold or another indicator is also met).
-This opens up possibilities for trading and identifying opportunities that simply aren’t possible with most other trading platforms.
+Having this automated analysis is nice for annotating a single chart, but it’s potential really shows when you start building screeners and alerts.
+You can screen for stocks with a specific candlestick pattern, for example, or have an alert trigger when a stock breaks above its next resistance line (you can also set a volume threshold or another indicator for this alert).
+This opens up ways to identify trading opportunities that simply aren’t possible with most other trading platforms.

 TradingView vs. TrendSpider: Pricing Options